 Secondly, I wanted my students to see that I was passionate about the subject that I teach, and to see that being an art teacher/artist was a part of who I am and not just this cool job were you get summer vacations off.

-Finally it was important to me that they realize that every piece of art that I make is for me and me alone, much of my artwork hangs in my home and as I'm sure you have noticed much of my work has a similar theme, drawings and paintings of the Dave Matthews Band, Phish, and Famous musicians.
+Finally it was important to me that they realize that every piece of art that I make is for me and me alone, much of my artwork hangs in my home and as I'm sure you have noticed much of my work has a similar theme, drawings and paintings of musicians.

-My first taste of a great live performance was Phish in 97 followed the next summer by The Dave Matthews Band at the Gorge in 98.
+My first taste of a great live performance was Phish in 96 followed the next by The Dave Matthews Band at the Gorge in 98.
 From that moment on I was hooked.
 There is something about the entire concert experience that I just love.
 From the lots before the show, to the energy and excitement that you feel when the house lights go down, the pure thrill of being so engulfed in the music that you forget about everything else for that moment in time.
+In the last few years Ive really been getting into The String Cheese Incident and Umphreys McGee as well as many other bands, I really like just about anyone that can put on a great live performance, that leaves me tired from dancing and wanting more.
 Iíve been to over 200 concerts in the last 11 years which takes some work over here on the left coast.
 Each concert is a new experience and adventure and I have met some of the nicest people I know at concerts.

 These are the events that have shaped my life and made we who I am today.
 I am a teacher, I am an artist, I am a wrestler, and I am a lover of music and travel.